sc-idevops/pandoc_resume/markdown/resume.md

 ----
 <!--- rewrite introduction --->
-Open Source DevOps Engineer who has had a natural aptitude with technology since grade school.
-Extensively experienced with helping smaller businesses, and ready to enter Enterprise level IT.

-Constantly intrigued by new technology, and endeavors to learn more and improve.
+Open Source DevOps Engineer specializing in automations and deployment pipelines.
+Current assignment specializes in Azure based cloud computing but the key core DevOps principles can be applied anywhere.

 ----

 Work History
 ----------

-**Contracted DevOps Engineer - Insight Global assigned to Pricewaterhouse Coopers (PwC): 2023-04 to Present**
+**Contracted DevOps Engineer with Insight Global assigned to Pricewaterhouse Coopers (PwC): 2023-04 to Present**

+As part of the TechOps team, our primary responsibility is to serve as the stewards of the production environment for both the front end UI and back end stack.
+Techops does regular software deployments coordinating with the developers and quality assurance testing, while also helping end users with problem incidents that lower level support can't resolve.

+- Tech Stack Highlights:
+  - Azure Cloud
   - Airflow
   - Kubernetes
   - Postgres SQL
--

-- Change Management
+- Change Management via Service NOW
-    - Deployed software through Azure pipelines
+    - Deployed software through Azure pipelines according to runbook specifications
     - Helped orchestrate testing with quality assurance teams
+    - Maintained secrets inside Hachicorp vault

-- Incident Tickets
+- Incident Tickets in Service NOW
-    - Analyzed software and system failures
+    - Analyzed software and system failures that happened in Airflow DAG runs or with failed Kubernetes Pods.
-    - Intermediary between subject matter specialists and end users requesting help
+    - Intermediary between subject matter specialists (SMEs) and end users requesting help
     - Escalated tickets to the appropriate SMEs and ensured they were resolved in a timely manner
-    -
+    - Ensured compliance with requests for systems/database access

 - Special Projects
     - Health checks and alerting
     - Automations for our own team's internal uses
-    -

 - General Administration
-    - Assisted developers needing special access to systems we managed
+    - Assisted developers needing special access to systems we managed, or to provide logging information to help with debugging
-    -

 ---